About Contact Advertise With Us Press

 mustardCalifornia is well known for its acres and acres of vineyards and production of wine.
 California wines placed well in the 1976 Judgment of Paris, which sent shockwaves across the wine world.
 About forty percent of the wineries in the United States are located in California.
 The state has 90 AVA's from the northern to the southern part.

 A variety of wineries large and small, old and new have tasting rooms open to the public.
 Each winery has a special, unique wine perspective.
 Plan your visit to wineries in advance.
-With over two thousand wineries to visit, and some requiring reservations, it is easier to plan ahead.
+With nearly three thousand wineries to visit, and some requiring reservations, it is easier to visit wineries by planning ahead.
 If you are not able to visit California at the height of the season, a visit in February can be a delightful experience.
-Napa's February showcases rolling hills filled with grapevines and bright yellow mustard, it is a picturesque sight.
+Napa in February showcases rolling hills filled with grapevines and bright yellow mustard, it is a picturesque sight.
+Napa wines have world-wide recognition.
+Many of the wineries require appointments to visit and charge tasting fees.
+Neighboring Sonoma wineries offer unique wineries many with a long family history of making wine in Sonoma County.

 With forty percent of the nation's wineries, California is a state that you can visit over and over.
 Many of the regions offer accommodations close to and even on vineyards.